03/09/22 – Wisconsin State Journal: Madison, Dane County pick permanent homeless men’s shelter site on Far East Side

 UPDATE: Effective 10/13/22, the Porchlight Men’s Emergency Shelter is temporarily relocated

+to 2002 Zeier Road.
 Shelter hours are 5:00pm – 8:00am.
 The shelter number is (608) 416-1446.

 All guests presenting at shelter will be screened for symptoms of COVID-19.

 Intake hours are 5:00pm – 8:30pm.

 Hospitals may only refer guests after intake hours if they contact shelter staff and complete the

-Inclement “weather nights” will go into effect when temperatures drop to 20 degrees or lower (with wind chill) or in other cases of severe weather, such as extreme heat.
-On weather nights, guests may access shelter even if they are intoxicated, suspended from accessing services, or have reached their 90-day limit. *Please note that weather nights do count toward the 90-day limit, but guests who have reached the limit may still access shelter on weather nights.
-Weather nights will be posted on the Homeless Services Consortium of Dane County website.
+Inclement “weather nights” may go into effect when temperatures are forecasted to drop to 20 degrees or lower, or in other cases of severe weather, such as extreme heat.
+On weather nights, guests may access shelter even if they are suspended from services, unless they have been notified otherwise.